tesseract-olap/tesseract/README.md

 5) (Optional) Set up a process monitor like systemd.
 6) Run tesseract!
 For some examples of cli invocations, see the [justfile](https://github.com/hwchen/tesseract/blob/master/justfile).

-If you installed using Homebrew on macOS, the binary is automatically moved to your `usr/local/bin` and is called `tesseract-olap`.
+If you installed using Homebrew on macOS, the binary is automatically moved to your `usr/local/bin` folder and is called `tesseract-olap`.

 ### Installation